Daily quotas: guests vs signed-in users

 - Empty results: run at least one analysis so a plan and version exist in storage.

-- File not shown: reselect the file and confirm the filename updates next to “Choose File”.
+- File not shown: reselect the file and confirm the filename updates next to “Attach file”.

 Keyboard shortcuts and UI tips